jundalisay/spblist/content/en/research/mohammad/quran/sura-027a.md

 86. Do they not see that We made the night for them to rest therein, and the day for visibility?
 Surely in that are signs for people who believe.

-87. On the Day when the Trumpet is blown, everyone in the heavens and the earth will be horrified, except whomever Allah wills; everyone will come before Him in humility.
+87. On the Day when the Trumpet is blown, everyone in the heavens and the earth will be horrified, except whomever Enki wills; everyone will come before Him in humility.

-88. And you see the mountains, and imagine them fixed, yet they pass, as the passing of the clouds—the making of Allah, who has perfected everything.
+88. And you see the mountains, and imagine them fixed, yet they pass, as the passing of the clouds—the making of Enki, who has perfected everything.
 89. Whoever brings a virtue will receive better than it—and they will be safe from the horrors of that Day.

 90. But whoever brings evil—their faces will be tumbled into the Fire.
 Will you be rewarded